wp-plugins/accesspress-social-counter/readme.txt

 5. Backend Cache Settings Section

 == Changelog ==
+= 1.0.1 =
+* Done some fixes for mobile version

 = 1.0.0 =
 * Plugin submitted to http://wordpress.org for review and approval
 * Plugin approved in http://wordpress.org and comitted in plugin repository

 == Upgrade Notice ==
-There is an update available for the AccessPress Anonymous Post Plugin.Please update to recieve new updates and bug fixes.
+There is an update available for the AccessPress Social Counter Plugin.Please update to recieve new updates and bug fixes.